Fly Like A Butterfly With Aerial Yoga

 Cardio Cum Yoga Practice

 Though many forms of yoga are so intense that you can replace your cardio session with them.
-But the problem that you might face while practicing those is that your body goes through a lot of tension and pressure.
+But the problem that you might face while practising those is that your body goes through a lot of tension and pressure.

 However, when you practice aerial yoga, you are not touching the ground.
 That is, you can perform complex yoga poses without any rest that automatically raises your heartbeat.
 Thus, your VO2 max is enhanced with regular yoga practice.